Pseudomonas aeruginosa

-Pseudomonas aeruginosa is a common encapsulated, gram-negative, aerobic–facultatively anaerobic, rod-shaped bacterium that can cause disease in plants and animals, including humans.
+Pseudomonas aeruginosa is a common encapsulated, Gram-negative, aerobic–facultatively anaerobic, rod-shaped bacterium that can cause disease in plants and animals, including humans.
 A species of considerable medical importance, P. aeruginosa is a multidrug resistant pathogen recognized for its ubiquity, its intrinsically advanced antibiotic resistance mechanisms, and its association with serious illnesses – hospital-acquired infections such as ventilator-associated pneumonia and various sepsis syndromes.
+P. aeruginosa is able to selectively inhibit various antibiotics from penetrating its outer membrane – and has high resistance to several antibiotics.
+According to the World Health Organization P. aeruginosa poses one of the greatest threats to humans in terms of antibiotic resistance.

 The organism is considered opportunistic insofar as serious infection often occurs during existing diseases or conditions – most notably cystic fibrosis and traumatic burns.
 It generally affects the immunocompromised but can also infect the immunocompetent as in hot tub folliculitis.
 Treatment of P. aeruginosa infections can be difficult due to its natural resistance to antibiotics.
 When more advanced antibiotic drug regimens are needed adverse effects may result.

-It is citrate, catalase, and oxidase positive.
+It is citrate-, catalase-, and oxidase-positive.
 It is found in soil, water, skin flora, and most human-made environments throughout the world.
-It thrives not only in normal atmospheres, but also in low-oxygen atmospheres, thus has colonized many natural and artificial environments.
+As a facultative anaerobe, P. aeruginosa thrives in diverse habitats.
 It uses a wide range of organic material for food; in animals, its versatility enables the organism to infect damaged tissues or those with reduced immunity.
 The symptoms of such infections are generalized inflammation and sepsis.
 If such colonizations occur in critical body organs, such as the lungs, the urinary tract, and kidneys, the results can be fatal.

-Because it thrives on moist surfaces, this bacterium is also found on and in medical equipment, including catheters, causing cross-infections in hospitals and clinics.
+Because it thrives on moist surfaces, this bacterium is also found on and in soap and medical equipment, including catheters, causing cross-infections in hospitals and clinics.
 It is also able to decompose hydrocarbons and has been used to break down tarballs and oil from oil spills.
-P. aeruginosa is not extremely virulent in comparison with other major pathogenic bacterial species – for example the Gram-positive Staphylococcus aureus and Streptococcus pyogenes – though P. aeruginosa is capable of extensive colonization, and can aggregate into enduring biofilms.
+P. aeruginosa is not extremely virulent in comparison with other major species of pathogenic bacteria such as Gram-positive Staphylococcus aureus and Streptococcus pyogenes – though P. aeruginosa is capable of extensive colonization, and can aggregate into enduring biofilms.
+Its genome includes numerous genes for transcriptional regulation and antibiotic resistance, such as efflux systems and beta-lactamases, which contribute to its adaptability and pathogenicity in human hosts.
+P. aeruginosa produces a characteristic sweet, grape-like odor due to its synthesis of 2-aminoacetophenone.